Here are the first two chapters of Vevin Song. Enjoy!

 'Making ourselves known.'
 He called out again.
 'Everything alright.
 You'll miss all the vessels if you stay here.'

 As Jason approached a sharp bend in the cave, the torch shuddered again.
-Without even asking, he knew Rowan would not want to go round that corner, so he signalled for him to hand him the torch, which Rowan complied with straight away.
+Without even asking, he knew Rowan wouldn't want to go round that corner, so signalled for him to hand over the torch.
+Rowan complied straight away.

 Jason edged round the bend slowly, torch in one hand and his gloved hand still balled.
 He slowed down his breathing.